draftli/draft/CONTRIBUTING.md

 * Tell us what you did, what happened and what should have happened instead.
 * Give the webpage address (URL) at which you encountered the issue and explain how we could reproduce the issue.
-* Give the version of the website (copy-paste it from the website's footer, it looks like this: `v0.1.2/a51dd1f`), the operating system and version you're using, the web browser and version you're using.
+* Give the version of the website (copy-paste it from the website footer, it looks like this: `v0.1.2/a51dd1f`), the operating system and version you're using, the web browser and version you're using.
 * If you have any idea how we could fix it, please tell us.

 ### I Want a Feature